 The real issue is that a live stream is only available while it is being broadcast.
 Outside of any vods, of course.
 This pretty much eliminates your channel from being found via a search query on google.
 This is precisely the reason that starting a YouTube Channel is something the streaming community recommends to just about all streamers.

-It certainly couldn’t hurt to research some relevant Keywords being searched on google and testing it; but again, during our two years of being an active streamer, we didn’t notice anything out of the ordinary whether we used high-value keywords or not.
+It certainly couldn’t hurt to research some relevant Keywords being searched on google and testing it; but again, during our two years of being an active A streamer is somebody who engages in the activity of live streaming., we didn’t notice anything out of the ordinary whether we used high-value keywords or not.

 It certainly couldn’t hurt to research some relevant Keywords being searched on google and testing it;

-It could just be that the audience that would be searching for those keywords were not using the twitch platform, but this is a subject certainly worth exploring.
+It could just be that the audience that would be searching for those keywords were not using the Twitch is a popular, gaming-focused live streaming platform.
+It is one of the most well-known streamer-first platforms out there and has millions of active streamers and viewers. platform, but this is a subject certainly worth exploring.

-Sadly, Our extension of choice does not generate search data when using the search bar on Twitch or Mixer.
+Sadly, Our extension of choice does not generate search data when using the search bar on Twitch is a popular, gaming-focused live streaming platform.
+It is one of the most well-known streamer-first platforms out there and has millions of active streamers and viewers. or Mixer.
 Is it really Keywords everywhere at that point?
 You decide!

 Other Keyword tools (Primarily for websites)